jakubito/spotify-release-list/PRIVACY.md

 ### Sentry

 [Sentry](https://sentry.io/) is a 3rd party service used to track errors encountered by users.
 It helps me to track bugs that would not be reported otherwise.
-When an error occurs while using the app, essential information about the error will be automatically sent to Sentry for further inspection.
+When an error occurs while using the app, essential information about the error is automatically sent to Sentry for further inspection.
 No personal information is being collected.
 The list of data being sent is limited to:

 - Error message
 - [User-agent](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/User-Agent) header (information about your browser + operating system)